 - Girls and young women in Uganda who were repeatedly raped, are seen by their families as "unclean" and are often ostracised.
 In addition, many of the young women in the rebel camps gave birth to children as a consequence of repeated rape.
 These children often experience both a difficult and traumatic relationship with their mother and rejection by their wider families and communities.

-- provide holistic support for survivors of sexualised violence and their children
+- provide holistic medical, psychosocial and socio-economic support for survivors of sexualised violence and their children

 - prevent sexualised violence in communities and schools

-- engage in advocacy work with relevant civil society and state representatives to achieve better support and protection for survivors
+- engage in advocacy work with relevant civil society and state representatives to improve support and protection for survivors

 - offer training and organisational development courses for women’s organisations that provide direct support to women and girls affected by sexualised violence